 A panel incorporating additional/replacement switches and/or circuit breakers may be added.
 The battery may be replaced by one of free type and may be relocated provided that it is located within an appropriate battery box and securely mounted.

-9. Super Rally
+10 Modern Super Rally

-9.1.1.
-General
+10.1 General

-Vehicles in Super Rally Category are to comply with all Regulations outlined in the relevant Classic or Modern categories with the following additional freedoms.
+Vehicles in Modern Super Rally Category are to comply with all Regulations outlined in the Modern categories with the following additional freedoms.

-9.2.
-Additional Freedoms
+10.2 Additional Freedoms